Malika1109/Random-Separators-for-SLMs/README.md

 └── README.md        # This file
 ```

 When you run an experiment, the output logs will depend on the chosen model, dataset, and optimisation mode specified in the command-line arguments.
-The output reports statistics such as the mean training score across all sampled separators, the top 5 separators and their training and test scores and saves detailed results to .csv files and accuracy distribution plots to .png files as described in the structure above.
+The output reports statistics such as the mean training score across all sampled separators, the top 5 separators and their training and test scores.
 Additional output logs show how these top separators respond to perturbations (replacement, insertion, deletion, shuffling), with side-by-side comparisons of original versus perturbed accuracies.

 Saved results are organised into folders: